piclas-framework/piclas/docs/documentation/userguide/tutorials/dsmc-cone-2D/dsmc-cone-2D.md

 ## Flow simulation with DSMC

-Install **piclas** by compiling the source code as described in Section {ref}`userguide/installation:Installation` and make sure to set the correct compile flags.
-For this setup, we are utilizing the regular Direct Simulation Monte Carlo (DSMC) method
+Install **piclas** by compiling the source code as described in Chapter {ref}`userguide/installation:Installation`, specifically described under Section {ref}`userguide/installation:Compiling the code`.
+Always build the code in a separate directory located in the piclas top level directory.
+For this DSMC tutorial, e.g., create a directory *build_DSMC* in the piclas repository by running

+    cd $PICLAS_PATH

+where the variable `$PICLAS_PATH` contains the path to the location of the piclas repository.
+If the piclas repository is located in the home directory, simply run

+    cd /home/$(whoami)/piclas

+and the create the build directory, in which the compilation process will take place

+    mkdir build_DSMC

+and the directory structure, which can be viewed via

+    ls -l

+should look like this

+     build_DSMC
+     cmake
+     CMakeListsLib.txt
+     CMakeListsMachine.txt
+     CMakeLists.txt
+     CONTRIBUTORS.md
+     docs
+     LICENCE.md
+     README.md
+     REFERENCE.md
+     REGGIE.md
+     regressioncheck
+     share
+     SpeciesDatabase.h5
+     src
+     tools
+     tutorials
+     unitTests

+Always compile the code within the *build* directory, hence, navigate to the *build_DSMC* directory before running cmake

+    cd build_DSMC

+For this specific tutorial, make sure to set the correct compile flags

+    PICLAS_EQNSYSNAME     = maxwell
     PICLAS_TIMEDISCMETHOD = DSMC

-or simply run the following command from inside the *build* directory
+or simply run the following command from inside the created *build* directory

-    cmake ../ -DPICLAS_TIMEDISCMETHOD=DSMC
+    cmake .. -DPICLAS_TIMEDISCMETHOD=DSMC -DPICLAS_EQNSYSNAME=maxwell

-to configure the build process and run `make` afterwards to build the executable.
-It is recommended to either utilize a separate build folder (e.g. build_DSMC/) or to delete the contents of the folder beforehand to avoid conflicts between different compiler options (e.g. the setting `PICLAS_EQNSYSNAME = poisson` from the plasma wave tutorial is in conflict with the DSMC method).
+to configure the build process and run

+    make -j

+afterwards to compile the executable.

+It is recommended to utilize a separate *build* folder whenever compiling a different solver in piclas to avoid confusion.
+Especially when switching between this DSMC tutorial and the PIC plasma wave tutorial as fundamentally different compiler settings are required.

 An overview over the available solver and discretization options is given in Section {ref}`sec:solver-settings`.

 The values of the general physical properties are listed in {numref}`tab:dsmc_cone_phys`.

 ```{table} Physical properties at the simulation start
 ---